paveyry/mediaserver-clipper/README.md

 Description
 -----------

-This application written in Rust serves a web application that allows users to extract clips from videos in their media server (Plex, Jellyfin, etc.).
+This application written in Rust serves a web application that allows users to extract clips (audio or video) from videos in their media server (Plex, Jellyfin, etc.).

 This is loosely inspired from jo-nike's clipplex (https://github.com/jo-nike/clipplex).
 However, unlike clipplex, mediaserver-clipper does not rely on any specific mediaserver API and uses the path to the file directly.
 This makes it slightly less easy to use but much simpler to setup and it makes it compatible with absolutely any media server.

+Features:

+* File search in selected library directories (and subdirectories)
+* Clip creation from any accessible file using the direct path
+* Audio track selection
+* Subtitle track selection for subtitle burn-in
+* Video clips
+* Audio-only clips (mp3)
+* External share links
+* File management (remove clips directly from the UI)

 [Demo](https://github.com/paveyry/mediaserver-clipper/assets/3884900/22eae62c-09e2-4580-8d9c-c60b60fa8baf)